Cured fish: Nitrates and nitrites

 Nitrates and nitrites have been used for hundreds of years to prevent botulism in fish and ensure microbial safety.
 Nitrates help kill bacteria, produce a characteristic flavor, and give fish a pink or red color.
+Nitrite is commonly used to speed up the curing of meat and also impart an attractive colour while having no effect on the growth of the Clostridium botulinum bacteria which causes botulism.

-The use of nitrates in food preservation is controversial.
+The use of nitrates in food preservation is controversial, and some traditional and artisanal producers avoid using them.
 This is due to the potential for the formation of nitrosamines when the preserved food is cooked at high temperature.
 However, the production of carcinogenic nitrosamines can be potently inhibited by the use of the antioxidants Vitamin C and the alpha-tocopherol form of Vitamin E during curing.
 A 2007 study by Columbia University suggests a link between eating cured meats and chronic obstructive pulmonary disease.
 Nitrites were posited as a possible cause.
 The use of either compound is carefully regulated.
 For example, the FDA Code of Federal Regulations states that sodium nitrite may be safely used: "As a color fixative in smoked cured tunafish products so that the level of sodium nitrite does not exceed 10 parts per million (0.001 percent) in the finished product...
 As a preservative and color fixative, with or without sodium nitrate, in smoked, cured sablefish, smoked, cured salmon, and smoked, cured shad so that the level of sodium nitrite does not exceed 200 parts per million and the level of sodium nitrate does not exceed 500 parts per million in the finished product."